mattetti/book_mdar/book/source/Chapters/4_A_Little_Blog/1_MVC/1_Models.markdown

 #### Each

-Each works like like expected iterating over a number of rows and you can pass a block to it.
-The difference between `Comments.all.each` and `Comments.each` is that instead of retrieving all the rows at once, each works in batches instantiating a few objects at a time and executing the block on them (so is less resource intensive).
+Each works as expected, iterating over a number of rows and you can pass a block to it.
+The difference between `Comment.all.each` and `Comment.each` is that instead of retrieving all the rows at once, each works in batches instantiating a few objects at a time and executing the block on them (so is less resource intensive).
 Each is similar to a finder as it can also take options:

-    Comments.all.each(:date.lt => Date.today - 20).each do |c|
+    Comment.all.each(:date.lt => Date.today - 20).each do |c|
       c.destroy
     end

 NB: This isn't currently working in DataMapper.
-It instead fetches all the records.
 However, it will be reimplemented soon.

 #### Changing the Table Name